pbertera/SPLiT/README.md

 # SPLiT SIP Phone Learning Tool

-SPLiT is a **very simple**, **not performat**, **insecure**, and **non fully RFC compliant** SIP stateless proxy, DHCP, TFTP and HTTP server.
+SPLiT is a **very simple**, **not performant**, **insecure**, and **non fully RFC compliant** SIP stateless proxy, DHCP, TFTP and HTTP server.

-There is a lot of very good SIP proxy outside here, don't try to use SPLiT in a production/working environment.
+There are a lot of very good SIP proxies out there, don't try to use SPLiT in a production/working environment.

-SPLiT is developed with hackability in mind, the main aim is to reproduce SIP issues, or training / learning purpose.
+SPLiT is developed with hackability in mind, the main target is to reproduce SIP issues, or training / learning purpose.

 ## Main features